Aclaputra/heroku-cli-flask/README.md

-Deployed app to Heroku using docker container -> https://secure-ocean-02769.herokuapp.com/
+Deployed to Heroku using docker container -> https://secure-ocean-02769.herokuapp.com/

 # Requirements
 - Installed and logged in to Heroku CLI